lesterong/nextjs-blog/_posts/hello-blog.md

 The following features are currently being worked on:

-- Improved link handling in rendered markdown.
-Currently, links are rendered as an <a> tag, and will trigger a page refresh, even for internal links
 - Theme toggle.
 Currently, the theme follows the system preferences, and cannot be toggled manually
 - Table of contents when viewing posts
 - Navigation between posts